Women's Tennis lost to North Carolina 3 to 4 on Saturday February 18th in the Eck Tennis Pavilion.

 Louderback's players have enjoyed great success under his tutelage.
-29 All-America awards have been given to a total of 12 different players, and four have garnered national awards from the ITA.
-In 23 years, 13 different Notre Dame players have garnered a total of 29 invitations to the NCAA Singles Championship and 11 different doubles squads have gained 18 berths into the NCAA Doubles Championship.
+Twenty-nine All-America awards have been given to a total of 12 different players, and four have garnered national awards from the ITA.
+In 24 years, 14 different Notre Dame players have garnered a total of 30 invitations to the NCAA Singles Championship and 11 different doubles squads have gained 18 berths into the NCAA Doubles Championship.

 The remainder of the 1990's saw Louderback establish Notre Dame as a fixture among the nation's elite.
 After the honor of helping the program earn its first-ever national ranking in 1990, Louderback and the Irish proved it was not a flash in the pan, winning conference championships on nine occasions in the decade (six Midwestern Collegiate Conference and three BIG EAST) as well as earning a spot in the NCAA Championship on six occasions.